 Why I’m Running

-I am a progressive who believes every Wisconsinite should be able to live their best life.
+I am a progressive fighting for every Wisconsinite to be able to live their best life.

 Sustainable School Funding